mercadona/postoffice_django/README.rst

    publishing.publish('some_topic', message, some_attribute=1, name='example')

-The method sends the message to postoffice using this payload:
+The generated payload sent to postoffice looks like follows:

 :without attributes: